 So there we were, half a year later, at the airport, waiting to ride an airplane for the very first time, my mother holding a rosary.
 The cross had snapped off somehow, but she held the string tightly anyway.
 What did a little damage matter when we had come so far?
-My brother stood close to her, a bag of warped plastic dominoes in his backpack, and I sat on crooked the crooked suitcase, the sediments of my broken piggy bank settling like cookie crumbs from a cookie I never bit into with my crooked teeth.
+My brother stood close to her, a bag of warped plastic dominoes in his backpack, and I sat on the crooked suitcase, the sediments of my broken piggy bank settling like cookie crumbs from a cookie I never bit into with my crooked teeth.

 My uncle, my mother's youngest brother,

-walks into the bedroom where I am pret I have been crying because my mother is gone, and the weight of my relatives comforting me has with my eyes closed is the only way to be When he reaches down to feel my stomach, I know worn me out.
-Lying down to be left alone.
+walks into the bedroom where I am

+I have been crying because my mother is gone,

+and the weight of my relatives comforting me has

+with my eyes closed is the only way

+worn me out.
+Lying down

+to be left alone.